 Training in the building trades had been in practice throughout history.
 To reach the pinnacle of the industry, one became an architect by progressing up through the trades.
 This hierarchy in training allowed for a connection and understanding by all involved, as opposed to a fractured separation and disconnect which is now the norm in our universities and the industry at large.

 This trade-based approach aligned seamlessly with the Bauhaus, the school Walter Gropius would establish several decades later.
-This involved a student completing studies earlier and practicing professionally in a specific trade.
+Both at Tuskegee and the Bauhaus, a student could complete their studies in a shorter time span to professionally practice a specific trade.
 They could also continue at length to reach the position of master of construction projects (formerly known as an architect).

 Today the architect is primarily only a designer — he or she can no longer necessarily actually build.
 The void left as leader of a project and industry at large is being filled by the Design-Builder.
 This is a return to the natural and holistic approach to building wherein the entire architectural creative process and course of building is executed by one solely responsible entity.
 There is no arbitrary fragmentation of responsibility and scope.